Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ## Registration of FIDO2 keys is out of scope

 The FIDO CTAP protocol has distinct primitives for the registration and the usage of a FIDO2 credential.
-This specification requires that the registratrion of the security token has been done out-of-band, for example using the WebAuthn protocol in a browser context.
+This specification requires that the registration of the security token has been done out-of-band, for example using the WebAuthn protocol in a browser context.

 There are multiple degrees of freedom when registering a token with CTAP version 2.
-This specification recognises the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.
+This specification recognizes the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.

 ### Discoverable Credentials vs. Server-Side Credentials

 FIDO2 tokens contain a master key which never leaves the security perimeter of the token.
-FIDO2 tokens transact by generating asymetric keypairs which are bound to a scope (often: a domain name, a RADIUS realm).
+FIDO2 tokens transact by generating asymmetric keypairs which are bound to a scope (often: a domain name, a RADIUS realm).
-The scoped keying material can be accessed using two diferent methods:
+The scoped keying material can be accessed using two different methods:

 - Server-Side Credentials: The keying material is not accessible directly, but only by providing a Credential ID that was generated during registration.
 Depending on the actual implementation inside the FIDO Authenticator, the Credential ID may be used as a seed to re-generate the specific key pair with the help of the FIDO Authenticator's master key.
 Other FIDO Authenticator implementations may store the keypair and generate a random Credential ID by which the key can be referenced.
 To trigger an authentication, the client must provide the correct Credential ID to the FIDO Authenticator.
 It is fair to assume that the number of Server-Side Credentials that a FIDO Authenticator can generate is not significantly limited, so the number of keys should not weigh in to the consideration whether or not it is worth to register a new Server-Side Credential for a given scope.
 - Discoverable Credentials: The keying material is stored on the security token itself, along with the scope for which the keypair was generated.
 During authentication transactions, only the scope (as configured, or as sent by the server) determines which keypair is to be used in the transaction.
 The key can store multiple keys for the same scope.
 The number of slots for Discoverable Credentials is limited, and this limit needs to be considered when deciding whether or not a new Discoverable Credential should be registered for a specific use case.